Platorian/cisco/obsidian/Extra/Arch/Packages.md

 `sudo pacman -Sy`

-After synchronizing your system's package list with the master servers, you need to upgrade the packages.
+After synchronising your system's package list with the master servers, you need to upgrade the packages.
 Use the **-Syu** flag to do the same.
 This command can take some time depending on the package list and your network connectivity.

 `sudo pacman -Syu`